dsldevkit/dsldevkit.github.io/pages/export/export.md

 keywords: export
 sidebar: mydoc_sidebar
 permalink: export.html
+folder: export
 ---

 The export language defines which objects are exported from a certain resource and thus made available to link against from other resources.
 Which objects are imported by a resource, on the other hand, is defined indirectly by means of scoping rules in the scope language.
 By matching up exported against imported objects the Xtext builder is able to compute the dependencies and thus determine which resources have to be rebuilt if one particular resource (or set of resources) has changed.
 To determine if a resource has changed the builder again uses the exported objects: It compares the exported objects as they were before the change with what they are after the change.

 There are two main reasons to export an object description for an object